ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 ## Introduction

+Unlocking the potential of smart devices and IoT applications starts with mastering Bluetooth Low Energy (BLE).
 Bluetooth Low Energy (BLE) [[1](https://www.bluetooth.com/learn-about-bluetooth/tech-overview/)] is a short-range wireless technology standard focusing on low-power devices.
 While it may not have the data throughput or range of its predecessor, Bluetooth Classic, it excels at maintaining low power usage, enabling it to be used much more easily with mobile and IoT devices.

 In this article, we will explain the basics of BLE and give a small tutorial on using BLE to send the Interntial Measurement Unit (IMU) data from an `Arduino Nano 33 IOT` [[2](https://store-usa.arduino.cc/products/arduino-nano-33-iot)], a powerful, compact, and low-cost microcontroller board with a built-in IMU and wireless capabilities, to a laptop running `Node.js` using the library `Noble` [[3](https://www.npmjs.com/package/@abandonware/noble)], a BLE central controller module for javascript.